Nimesh-DeAlwis/ERP-Sales-Inventory-Backend/README.md

 ## 📞 Support

-For support and questions, please contact the development team.
+For support and questions, please contact me.

----

-**MoraCore ERP** - Empowering retail businesses with comprehensive management solutions.